csci-1301/csci-1301.github.io/lectures/080_decisions_booleans_and_comparisons/readme.md

 $\neq$  | `!=` | `3!=4` $\to$ `true`

 Note that testing for equality uses _two equal signs_: C# already uses a single equal sign for assignments (e.g. `myAge = 12;`), so it had to pick another notation!
-This is fairly common accross programing languages, that rarely use a single equal sign for comparision operator.
+It is fairly common accross programing languages to use a single equal sign for assignments and double equal for comparisons.

 Writing `a != b` ("`a` is not the same as `b`") is actually logically equivalent to writing `!(a == b)` ("it is not true that `a` is the same as `b`"), and both expressions are acceptable in C#.